JustScrub/kiv-ups-shithead/README.md

      - MM CHOICE - request the server to process main menu choice
         - data: lobby ID (join) or 0 (create new)
      - LOBBY - request list of current lobbies
+     - RECON - inform the server about reconnectiong client, data: cached data for the server to validate
      - GAME STATE - game state to cache - player's cards, top card, other players' face up cards, draw deck size
      - GAME START - request the server to start the in-lobby game (cli must be lobby owner)
      - TOP CARD - request the top card